closed-loop-ai/closedloop-cli/README.md

 cl team website "https://yourproduct.com/feature"
 ```

-**Why this matters:** ClosedLoop uses your product URL to learn about your product features, competitors, pricing, and positioning.
+**Why this matters:** ClosedLoop AI uses your product URL to learn about your product features, competitors, pricing, and positioning.
 This enables more accurate feedback attribution and product-specific insights.
-For example, if you're working on iPhone, use `https://apple.com/iphone` - this helps ClosedLoop understand that "camera quality" feedback is about iPhone cameras, not just any camera.
+For example, if you're working on iPhone, use `https://apple.com/iphone` - this helps ClosedLoop AI understand that "camera quality" feedback is about iPhone cameras, not just any camera.

 ### Submit Your First Customer Feedback